 A literary punk prophet who used comics to skewer media, politics, and a tech-obsessed future with savage wit.

-Warren Ellis emerged from the English seaside town of Southend to become one of comics' most distinctive and disruptive voices.
-His career began in the British small press before he stormed American publishers with a style that was equal parts cyberpunk cynicism, journalistic ferocity, and dark humor.
-He didn't just write stories; he built worlds, from the filthy, information-saturated urban jungle of 'Transmetropolitan'—featuring the unforgettable gonzo journalist Spider Jerusalem—to the high-concept, mission-based structure of 'Global Frequency'.
-Ellis's work is characterized by its deep engagement with emerging technology and its societal fallout, often reading like a warning from a future that arrives sooner than expected.
-Beyond comics, his prose novels like 'Crooked Little Vein' and his long-running email newsletter, 'Orbital Operations', have cultivated a dedicated following, cementing his role as a writer who operates at the jagged edge of culture.
+Warren Ellis created the gonzo journalist Spider Jerusalem in 'Transmetropolitan', a series that ran from 1997 to 2002.
+Born in Southend-on-Sea, England, his career began in the British small press before he moved to American publishers with a style blending cyberpunk cynicism, journalistic ferocity, and dark humor.
+He built worlds: the filthy, information-saturated urban jungle of 'Transmetropolitan', the high-concept mission structure of 'Global Frequency', and the supernatural horror of 'Hellblazer'.
+His work engages deeply with emerging technology and its societal fallout.
+Beyond comics, his prose novel 'Crooked Little Vein' and his long-running email newsletter 'Orbital Operations' cultivated a dedicated following.
+He operates at the jagged edge of culture.

 1965–1980